Coralie Simmons: UCLA

-Coralie Simmons was a two-time National Player of the Year at UCLA.
-In her final season with the Bruins in 2001, UCLA captured its fourth national title in the inaugural NCAA Women's Water Polo Championship.
+Simmons was a two-time National Player of the Year at UCLA.
+In her final season with the Bruins in 2001, UCLA captured its fourth national title in the NCAA Women's Water Polo Championship, where she played primarily under Coach Adam Krikorian.
 Simmons scored with just 1:28 remaining in the final period to give the Bruins a 5-4 win, and was named the tournament MVP.
 She owns three of UCLA’s four offensive records in women's water polo, including career and season goals.

 In June 2001, Simmons graduated from UCLA with a degree in geography and environmental studies.
-She was voted into the UCLA Athletics Hall of Fame in 2012.